shoplineos/shopline-sdk-go/README.md

 ### <span id="en">English</span>

 **Note**: For developers using [SHOPLINE](https://developer.shopline.com), the SDK is currently under active development and is a preview release with ongoing improvements.
 This library doesn't yet implement all SHOPLINE resources.
-We welcome you to submit Pull Requests to add new resources or endpoints, or you can implement your own by following the instructions in the "Using Your Own Data Model" section.
+We welcome you to submit Pull Requests to add new resources or endpoints, or you can implement your own by following the instructions in the <a href="#en-use-your-own-model">Using Your Own Data Model</a> section.
 We look forward to your contributions!

 #### Install